SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Here are the motions I used in 2024-2025.
 [Motion list](#motion-list)
- They were curated to fit the motion criteria talked about earlier (srijan link to this later).
+ They were curated to fit the motion criteria talked about earlier this chapter.
 I am cutting out around 30 motions I had initially thought were good, but ended up leading to messy debates, showing they were bad motions.
 So all the motions here have been tested, I have witnessed the debates that ensued from these motions.
 Feel free to reuse these motions or compile new ones.